-We are open to conversations that are always open and courteous, even in cases where families approach us with concerns.
-We promise to actively listen and recognize that there may be times when concerns are complex, and we will work to find a solution.
+We are open to conversations that are open and courteous at all times, even in cases where families approach us with concerns.
+We promise to actively listen and recognize that there may be times when concerns are complex and we will work to find a solution.